robren/quandl_fund_xlsx/README.rst

 Features
 --------

-For a given ticker, fundamental data is obtained using the Quandl API.
-This data is then used to calculate various useful, to the author, financial ratios.
+For a given ticker, fundamental data is obtained using the Quandl API and the Sharadar Fundamentals database.
+This data is then used to calculate various useful, financial ratios.
 The ratios are currently focussed on getting a consistent feel for the amount of leverage a company has on it's balance sheet as well as its ability to service it's debt and pay a dividend.

 Some REIT specific ratios  such as FFO and AFFO are roughly approximated.
 These specific ratios are only roughly approximated since certain data, namely Real estate sales data for the period does not appear to be available via the API.

 The output worksheets are divided into three main areas: